 Bill characterizes his caveman lifestyle as a simple choice.
 The keys to pulling off a lifestyle like Bill’s is quite involved, characterizing his journey.
 The first part of this lifestyle change required Bill to realize and adapt to the rhythms of the Yukon.
 The locals of this area live by the agenda of the environment and not by some artificial nine-to-five construct.
 He had to accept that nature will do what nature does and live by that schedule.
 This meant picking berries and mushrooms when nature said they were ready, waiting for the river to freeze before it could be used as a road to town, and waiting for it to melt to commute by boat.

 The lifestyle in Dawson generally starts at two in the afternoon and ends at five in the morning.
 It is daylight in the Yukon for almost the entire day every day during the summer, which means the people of the Yukon often party all night and sleep in after a long winter hibernation.
-The Dawson City area is a well-known destination for its annual music festival where people relive the Gold Rush era, partaking in gambling, booze, and even a naughty can-can performance.
+The Dawson City area is a well-known destination for its annual music festival where people relive the Gold Rush era, partaking in gambling, booze, and even a naughty can-can performance all of which you can get a sneak peak of if you view this site!
 The tent cities that pop up are loaded with transient workers and tourists, so Bill saw the caves and a good option to get away from the endless daylight and all-night carousing.

 Bill’s journey is something that he has in common with people throughout history as well as with people who live in cave homes to this day in different cultures and on different continents.
 There is a freedom in this lifestyle, in the wilderness.
 Bill, and others like him, revels in the excitement that comes with getting away from civilized society.
 While some people fear this prospect, others find it ideal and embrace it.

 The cave chosen by Bill was not unlike the journey the new homeowner embarks upon.
-In real estate everything always surrounds location, location, location.
+Just as Richard Pattisall, Realtor in Palmetto Bluff has said over and over again, and the Northpoint Mortgage Company likes to repeat; in real estate everything always surrounds location, location, location.
 It is no different when it comes to choosing a cave; the cave must be functional and should also have an aesthetic value.
 Success for a cave dweller depends upon the surroundings in the Yukon.
 Bill’s cave is in the ideal location, thought to have been dug out by gold prospectors a century earlier.
 The cave is thirty feet above the Yukon and it cut twenty feet into the rock, making it a perfect sleeping den in the summer as the rocks chill the cavern.
 The cave is well secluded with the river acting like a moat, but also quite convenient to Dawson with a commute of about one minute.

 Bill’s cave dwelling journey took him down the path of do-it-yourself.
 He repurposed items like discarded boards and beams to use as building supplies, he up-cycled oven doors and used them as well-insulated glass windows, put down a thin mattress upon a slab of wood, added bookshelves, ran LED lighting, and installed a woodstove for a heat source.
 Bill even hooked up his laptop to a solar panel, made a coop for chickens outside and created an outhouse of sorts.